vect-0r/vect-0r/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/Y4ak9Ki2GZCbJxAnJD/giphy.gif">

 ### About me
-- 🙋‍♂️ I'm a pre-final year student at IIIT Lucknow, India
+- 🙋‍♂️ I'm a final year student at IIIT Lucknow, India
 - 🔭 I’m currently learning all I can about product management
 - 👯 I’m looking for product management internships in the Fin-Tech space
 - 💬 Ask me about anything, I'm happy to help